-Today’s site pollution liability insurance is a useful tool that both buyers and sellers can use to help efficiently close real estate transactions involving environmental risk.
+Site pollution liability insurance is a tool that both buyers and sellers can use to help efficiently close real estate transactions involving environmental risk.

-For example, a property buyer may more easily secure a loan by naming their lender as additional insured on a policy through a “mortgagee insured endorsement,” reducing the lender’s risk and hesitation.
+For example, in our current seller’s market, a commercial property buyer is likely facing as-is, where-is purchase terms.
+Site pollution liability insurance is an affordable warranty against unknown existing conditions.
+On the funding side of the deal, buyers may more easily secure a loan by naming their lender as an additional insured on a policy through a “mortgagee insured endorsement,” reducing the lender’s risk and hesitation related to environmental conditions.
+In fact, with stellar financials, many known condition limitations are waived with respect to a lender’s risk.
 Owners of commercial real estate can purchase the insurance to remove a potential environmental liability from its balance sheet, satisfying shareholders’ and directors’ requirements.
-A property seller can buy a site pollution liability insurance policy and name the buyer as an insured, preserving the sales price during negotiations.
+A property seller can buy a site pollution liability insurance policy and include the buyer as an insured, preserving the sales price during negotiations.

-In the past, few carriers offered site pollution liability insurance.
-Today, there is abundant market competition and capacity with at least 20 programs competing in site pollution for portfolios and transactions, including 10 receptive to sites with a history of pre-existing conditions.
+Today, there is abundant market competition and capacity with at least 20 programs competing in site pollution for portfolios and transactions, including 10 or more carriers receptive to sites with a history of pre-existing conditions.
 Policies generally address cleanup (remediation) and claims for bodily injury and property damage, including legal defense costs.
-Coverage is a combination of first-party protection (e.g., money to clean up contamination on your site) and third-party remedy (e.g., a spill on your site has migrated to your neighbor’s property).
+Remediation coverage is a combination of first-party protection (e.g., money to clean up contamination on your site) and third-party remedy (e.g., a spill on your site has migrated to your neighbor’s property).

 Environmental Due Diligence Considerations